jbx-protocol/juice-docs/docs/dev/delegate-hackathon.md

 - Over $16k in rewards.
 - Starts at 12:00 EDT on June 28th and ends at 12:00 EDT on July 11th.
-- Send a message in the `#🏰｜delegate-hack` channel of the [JuiceboxDAO Discord](https://discord.gg/juicebox) if you have questions or are looking for teammates.
+- Send a message in the `#🏰｜delegate-hackathon` channel of the [JuiceboxDAO Discord](https://discord.gg/juicebox) if you have questions or are looking for teammates.
-- Submit your project by sharing its name, a brief description, a repo URL, your Ethereum payout address, and a demo URL in the `#🏰｜delegate-hack` channel of the [JuiceboxDAO Discord](https://discord.gg/juicebox).
+- Submit your project by sharing its name, a brief description, a repo URL, your Ethereum payout address, and a demo URL in the `#🏰｜delegate-hackathon` channel of the [JuiceboxDAO Discord](https://discord.gg/juicebox).
 - Anyone can pay the [@buidlguidl Juicebox project](https://juicebox.money/@buidlguidl) to receive hackathon NFTs – half of the funds in the project will be distributed according to hackathon NFT voting once submissions are closed – the remainder will be used for Buidl Guidl streams and future events.
 - Facilitated with love by [Buidl Guidl](https://buidlguidl.com/) and [JuiceboxDAO](/dao/).